 Things to note before we start:

-- We'll be working with push back cloth guitar wire - black acting as the ground and cream as the hot/live.
+- We'll be working with push back cloth guitar wire - black acting as the ground and yellow or cream as the hot/signal.

-- The best part of wiring a strat is that you can do it on the pickguard and drop it into your guitar afterwards.
-That being said, find a clear, well lit and flat work space to do the wiring away from your pride and joy!
+- The best part of wiring a Strat is that you can do it on the pickguard and drop it into your guitar afterwards.
+That being said, find a clear, well lit and flat workspace to do the wiring away from your pride and joy!
+We don't want solder splash ruining the finish.
+Unless it's a *relic* finish, in that case, crack on.

 - Ensure your soldering iron is tinned and at a suitable temperature.
-We recommend using a 25w-60w soldering iron and are able to control the temperature.
+We recommend using an iron with a minimum wattage of 25w and are able to control the temperature.
 If it gets too hot, your iron tip will oxidise too quickly and the solder will just ball up and not stick to anything.
 Too cold, and you'll end up with cold joints.
 Try and find a balance by practicing on different wires and components before hand.
-A lower temperature setting is ok for soldering the wires to the various pot or switch lugs - however a higher teperature is ideal for soldering to the back of the control pots.
-If using an adjustable temperature, set your iron to 315-340°C.
+A lower temperature setting is ok for soldering the wires to the various pot or switch lugs - however a higher temperature is ideal for soldering to the back of the control pots.
+If using an adjustable temperature, set your iron to 350°C.

 - Practice makes perfect - guitar wiring can be very frustrating when first starting.
 It's advisable to practice on some cheap components and wire to work on your technique and get a feel for your soldering equipment and the flow of solder.
 Its not the end of the world if you muck up but nobody wants to pay for replacement components that you have already bought once!